Serenacula/staticcms-astro-starter/README.md

     -   If you see the error `CustomEvent is not defined`, that is because of this problem.

 -   Mark .tsx files in pages with underscore to stop astro complaining.

+-   React components will not work with static once processed by astro.
+You will need to exclude their files in astro.config.mjs